israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 ### Conclusion
-XGBoost model is an excellent model at predicting whether an employee will leave the company.
-The stat scores are as follows: model precision recall F1 accuracy XGB test 0.968504 0.927136 0.947368 0.98291
+XGBoost model is an excellent model for predicting whether an employee will leave the company.
+The stat scores are as follows: model recall score is 0.927136

 Top 5 features in order of greatest importance.
 1. satisfaction_level ('satisfaction') 2. average_monthly_hours 3. last_evaluation 4. number_project 5. tenure

 Given that 40 hours per week is about the same as 173 hrs per month, when employees work 190 monthly hours (43-hr workweek, which is closet to a normal 40-hr work week), they are least likely to leave according to the chart above for partial dependence of feature = average monthly hours.
 At 250 ave monthly hrs, which is ~63 hrs per week, employees are most likely to leave.
 Also, at < 40 hrs per week, the employees tend to leave as well.